Asian shares rise amid optimism about Hong Kong, Brexit

 Investors have been worried that the trade war and a slowing global economy could tip the U.S. into a recession.
 But traders set aside those concerns Wednesday, focusing instead on geopolitical developments.

-In Hong Kong, the government withdrew an extradition bill that had set off three months of protests.
+In Hong Kong, the government said it was formally withdrawing the extradition bill that set off three months of protests, though protesters say they will keep up their push for their other demands to be met.

 In Europe, Britain's parliament took a big step toward passing a law that could stop Prime Minister Boris Johnson's plan to pull out of the EU on Oct.
 31 with or without a withdrawal agreement.
 Leaving the EU without a deal that covers trade and other issues could result in economic chaos for Britain and complicate trade with member nations in the EU.